DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2019-07-10-cielo-conecta.md

 This operation requires the PaymentId received on the return of the payment, in addition to the EmvData data if the payment was made through Chip.

-Confirmation is only required for payments made through POS.
+Confirmation is required for all approved transactions.

 |                    SandBox                     |                Production                |
 | :--------------------------------------------: | :--------------------------------------: |